 Students seeking reasonable academic and/or housing accommodations or support services must register with ODS.
 Students cannot receive formal accommodations unless they are registered with ODS.
+Accommodations and services from previous schools do not automatically transfer to Columbia.

 Registration includes the following steps for all students: